Lisa S. Jones: Recent years (2019–present)

 Jones is a board member of the Technology Association of Georgia Diversity and Inclusion, and a volunteer at the local chapter of the Women in Technology Association.
 She is currently pursuing an executive degree at Harvard University.
 In 2020, she was chosen by PepsiCo as one of 15 participants in the Stacy's Rise Project, a mentorship program to support black women business owners.
 Also in 2020, Jones was selected by Stacy's Pita Chips for its Rise Project 2021, which is dedicated to "helping women grow their businesses through funding, mentorship, and community".
 As part of Stacy's Pita Chips project, Jones was added to a Female Founder Finder directory, which directs consumers to nearby female-founded businesses.
 She was also nominated for other prizes, including New World Reports North American Business Awards, Georgia Business Journals Best of Georgia Awards, and the CTO of the Year award given by the Women in Tech Network.

 In 2021, Jones was listed as one of the "Top 10 Businesswomen to Admire in 2021" by global business magazine CIO Look, and one of the "Top 30 Business Stars" by The Boss Network.
 As a Microsoft Mentor Protégé, Jones has collaborated with Senior Architects at Microsoft's Innovation Lab for EyeMail's technology roadmap, adding a closed captioning feature that allows "recipients to follow along with the words or captions, delivering enhanced engagement for over 430 million impacted by hearing loss."This new venture was done in collaboration with Senior Architects at Microsoft's Innovation Lab.

 That year, EyeMail was listed as one of the "20 Innovative Companies Which Everyone Should Know in 2021" by the Atlanta-based Global Business Leaders Mag.
-In 2022, Jones was included in The Enterprise Worlds list for the "Enterprising Women of the Year", Success Knocks "10 Most Iconic Women in 2022", and The Atlantan Magazines special feature on the top innovators from Atlanta.
+Success Knocks "10 Most Iconic Women in 2022", and The Atlantan Magazines special feature on the top innovators from Atlanta.
 On April 23, 2022, Jones was a speaker at the "Women in Leadership Fireside chat" organized by the Harvard Graduate Council, presented as a "platform for exceptional women leaders to exchange views, advice and discuss our community's challenges."
 In May 2022, EyeMail Inc. was a finalist in Microsoft's Supplier Prestige Awards under the category of Diverse-Owned Supplier of the Year.

 Also in 2022, Jones was a speaker on video-in-email at MailCon.
 She was also featured in Emailexpert's series of "speaker showcases", with writer Nely Bonar describing her as a "digital marketing maven and a star speaker, with a track record of helping companies of all sizes use video in email."
 In November 2022, she was included in Thinkers360's list of the "175 Women B2B Thought Leaders You Should Follow in 2023", as well as a finalist for Women in Tech Network's Global Awards.
 That year, EyeMail was also given the Corporate Excellence Award given by the Staffordshire-based publication Corporate Vision.